 - Disability Tax Credit (DTC) holders also now open.

-- All eligible Canadians can apply by the end of 2025 through the CRA.
+- All eligible Canadians can apply in 2026 through the CRA.

 Canada Pension Plan (CPP)